therathai

 As Jivaka's reputation for being a gifted healer and medical practitioner spread across Southeast Asia to Thailand, his shared knowledge and teachings became a distinct branch of traditional Thai medicine.

-A traditional treatment integrates compression, acupressure, reflexology, facilitated stretching, and conscious breathing.
-The above picture shows the pavillion at Wat Pho in Bangkok where the historic epigraphs depicting the theoretical framework for this traditional therapy are displayed.
+The above photograph shows the pavillion at Wat Pho in Bangkok where the historic epigraphs depicting the theoretical framework

 615.686.0944 | info@therathai.com